ryanpcmcquen/image-ultimator/README.md

 ##### EXIF removal

-There is exif removal support.
-Only works for JPG, JPEG & PNG.
+There is exif removal support (exiftool is supported but not required, the script will check if you have it).
+The script will attempt to use the built in exif removal from optipng and jpegtran, but exiftool is recommended if you really want to take advantage of this feature.

 Default is to remove exif data, to keep EXIF data, run:

     EXIFREMOVE=n imgult